 The sell-out event took place at the Byre theatre in St Andrews on 6 May 2016.
 Hamilton’s trial was re-enacted by student actors, and a panel comprising a judge, a barrister and a retired assistant chief constable then discussed the issues which resonated with their own experience of the legal profession.
 Questions were then invited from an audience of both academic and non-academic attendees and matters such as freedom of speech and the impact of the death penalty on society were discussed.

-A companion website (talkinglaw.wp.st-andrews.ac.uk) has been created which contains background information, guides to further reading, virtual reconstructions of the key locations involved in the trial, quizzes and other interactive material.
+A companion website (talkinglaw.wp.st-andrews.ac.uk) was created which contains background information, guides to further reading, virtual reconstructions of the key locations involved in the trial, quizzes and other interactive material.

 Talking Law received national media coverage through a feature on the BBC News website: (http://www.bbc.co.uk/news/uk-england-36037253).